It’s time to be a tourist at home AGAIN!

 Families visiting Cape May can also buy tickets for a Half-Day Fishing Trip with Miss Chris Boats.
 This is one adventure I still want to do with my boys.
 The 4-hours fishing trip sails into the waters of the Delaware Bay and the Atlantic Ocean.
 With a well-experienced cruise this can be a wonderful outing for a first time fisher (kids or adults) or ones who’ve had more experience and are looking for a new spot to fish.
 This Cape May Half-Day Fishing trip combines inshore and some offshore bottom fishing for species like Fluke, Bluefish, Weakfish, Kingfish, Croakers, Drumfish, Black Sea Bass, and Taug.
 Other species you may see include Smooth Dogfish, Clearnosed Skates, Sharks, Sea Robins, Oyster Crackers, and others.
 Should you or the kids get hungry Miss Chris Boats has free snacks and beverages for guests.
 The Half-Day Fishing Trip goes out twice a day.

-Bike the Washington Street Mall in Cape May
+Bike to the Washington Street Mall in Cape May

 With so many things to do with kids in Cape May so conveniently located near each other leave the car at your hotel or in a parking lot.
 Cape May is another easy Jersey Shore destination that you can explore on bike or on foot.
 The mall stretches for 3 blocks and is located near the beach and close to Congress Hall.
+It’s a pedestrian mall so park your bike at one of the bike racks available near the mall.
 Start your day by stopping by the visitor center for a map, they can also provide information about walking tours.
 The visitor center is located near the Cape May Bell and Winterwood Christmas shop.
 From there you will be able to see the Mary Star of the Sea Church, which makes for a great photo opportunity.
 Make sure to leave time to show.
 Washington Street has many unique shops including toy stores and children’s boutiques.

 Taste some fun foods